mfkiwl/ngpt-GNSS/readme.md

+# Introduction

+This repository is an effort to construct:

+* a (kind-of) elementary c++ gnss-related library, with focus on scientific applications
+* a collection of basic programs for analyzing gnss (and gnss related) data

+The development will be very-very slow ...

 # Compilation

-> :bangbang: Don't even try isntalling the project with a compiler not
+> :bangbang: Don't even try installing the project with a compiler not
 > supporting at least c++11.

 We are trying to keep the installation process compatible with